 A versatile indoor/outdoor camera that has 1080p HD picture, plus night vision.
 It's a great, affordable option for building a system that you may want to add to over time.

-- 【1080P Full HD & Night Vision】 get a crystal clear full-HD picture of your home much better than the 720p, from anywhere at any time, and see up to 65ft away in...
+- 【1080P Full HD & Night Vision】 Get a crystal clear picture of your home much better than the 720p, from anywhere at any time, and see up...

 - 【Motion Detection with Zmodo Cloud Recording】You will be notified with video clips in Zmodo App when motion is detected, offering peace...

-- 【Weather-Resistant for Outdoor】This professional security camera is weatherproof with a supported temperature range From -10℃ to...
+- 【Weather-resistant for outdoor】 This professional Wireless security camera is weatherproof with a supported temperature range from...

 - 【Works with Alexa】 Zmodo 1080p outdoor Wi-Fi camera works with Alexa.
 Control Zmodo camera with your voice by saying, "Alexa, show me...